Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-tkctf-2024.md

 We're working on customizing LLM models for better security analysis purpose, which can, ideally, reduce the requirements of sophisticated prompts and reduce the complexity of our system, and thus make it faster and more accessible.

+In summary,
+we are working on the direction to create a seamless autonomous pwner for exisiting CTF competitions.

 ## The Author's Random Thoughts
 By leveraging generative AI models (GenAI) as "high-level" static analysis tools,